raphaelantoniocampos/fast_install/README.md

 ### Prepare the JSON file

-- The src folder already includes example JSON files for you to use:
+- The src folder already includes an example JSON file for you to use:

     - **apps.json**: A list of general-purpose applications.

-    - **dev_apps.json**: A list of development tools.

 - You can modify these files or create your own JSON file with the following format:

 ```
 [
     {
+        "package_manager": "Package Manager name",
-        "name": "App Name",
+        "name": "App name",
-        "pkg_name": "chocolatey-package-name",
-        "params": "--optional-parameters"
+        "package_name": ["App package name"]
     }
 ]
 ```